Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Agriculture & Rural Affairs

-This section ranks law firms and lawyers who specialise in advising landowners, farmers and other rural businesses on relevant legal issues, including property matters, estate management and niche areas such as equine and bloodstock law.
+This section ranks law firms and lawyers that specialise in advising landowners, farmers and other rural businesses on relevant legal issues, including property matters, estate management and niche areas such as equine and bloodstock law.

 Related sections: Private Wealth Law (in the HNW guide), Real Estate, Real Estate Litigation